gatlex/ostrut/README.md

 - Implement IO-manipulator to switch displaying memory addresses on/off, like `ostrut::display_pointer_addresses(bool)`, `ostrut::display_container_addresses(bool)`, and `ostrut::display_opaque_addresses(bool)` (only available if opaque type display is not disabled).
 Also include a shortcut `ostrut::display_addresses(bool)` that is equivalent to setting all those addresses.

 - Doxygen docu of the user interface.

-- This document is a bit scanty (explain opaque type display, preprocessor parametrizations, tutorial on how to pimp own container types, synopsis of the interface).

-- In particular this list is far from being complete :)